eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 Server Redundancy
 ^^^^^^^^^^^^^^^^^

-By using the Fast DDS tool several servers can be created, and the nodes can be connected to as many servers as desired.
+By using the Fast DDS tool, several servers can be created, and the nodes can be connected to as many servers as desired.
 This allows to have a safe redundancy network that will work even if some servers or nodes shut down unexpectedly.
 Next schema shows a simple architecture that will work with server redundancy:

 .. image:: /01-figures/fast_dds/discovery/ds_redundancy_example.svg
     :align: center

-In different terminals, run the next code to establish a communication over a backup server.
+In different terminals, run the next code to establish a communication over redundant servers.

 .. code-block:: console